Jiang Yanyong: The military doctor who took the lead in revealing the truth about SARS in China passed away. He continued to call for rehabilitating “June 4th” – BBC News 中文-breakinglatest.news-Breaking Latest News

 A flood of media calls poured into Jiang Yanyong’s home.
 The Pandora’s box of the SARS epidemic was opened and became the headlines of major newspapers and news agencies.
 World Health Organization inspectors also extended their trip to Beijing.

-The Chinese authorities finally woke up and took action: On April 20, the central government held a press conference, acknowledging that there were “large omissions” in the epidemic statistics, and announcing that the actual number of cases in Beijing had increased to 339, which was nearly ten times the number officially reported five days earlier .
-The then mayor of Beijing, Meng Xuenong, and Minister of Health Zhang Wenkang were immediately dismissed.
+The Chinese authorities finally woke up and took action: On April 20, the central government held a press conference, acknowledging that there were “large omissions” in the epidemic statistics, and announced that the actual number of cases in Beijing had increased to 339, which was nearly ten times the number reported by the official five days ago .
+The mayor of Beijing at the time, Meng Xuenong, and the minister of health, Zhang Wenkang, were immediately dismissed.

 Ten years later, when Jiang Yanyong was asked by the media whether he had considered the consequences of being interviewed, he replied: “Between personal gains and losses and people’s lives, I did not hesitate to choose the latter.
 And at that time I had a judgment , I am telling the truth, and I believe the national government will treat me fairly.”